 Enck has worked on environmental and energy issues related to hurricane Maria in Puerto Rico and the U.S. Virgin Islands, serving on the Governor’s Hurricane Recovery and Resiliency Advisory Committee in the U.S. Virgin Islands.

 Enck previously served as Deputy Secretary for the Environment in the New York Governor’s Office and served as a policy advisor to the New York State Attorney General.
 Prior to that, she was Senior Environmental Associate with the New York Public Interest Research Group.
 She also served as the executive director of Environmental Advocates of New York.
 She is a past president of Hudson River Sloop Clearwater, former executive director of the Non-Profit Resource Center and a designer of her town’s rural recycling program.
-Enck is a senior fellow and visiting faculty member at Bennington for Fall 2018.
+Enck was a visiting faculty member at Bennington for Fall 2018.
 She became a senior fellow in the Center for the Advancement of Public Action for the spring and fall of 2019 and became President of the Beyond Plastics Program in January 2020.